Acquiring or Building Digital Products

 How do I ensure Digital Products are accessible?

-Digital products must meet Ohio State's Minimum Digital Accessibility Standards (MDAS) which adopt the Web Content Accessibility Guidelines (WCAG) 2.0 at conformance level AA as a minimum standard.
+Digital products must meet Ohio State's Minimum Digital Accessibility Standards (MDAS) which adopt the Web Content Accessibility Guidelines (WCAG) 2.1 as a minimum standard.

 Note: If you are creating content to post on a website or application, please review the Producing Accessible Digital Content page.